Voyz/ibeam/README.md

 ### <a name="proprietary-tls-certificate"></a>Proprietary TLS certificate

-Gateway (and as such IBeam) supports providing your own certificate and using it for authentication.
+Gateway (and as such IBeam) supports providing your own certificate and using it for HTTPS verification.
 Unfortunately, it isn't very straightforward.
 Make sure to familiarize yourself with the following before proceeding:

 * [Inputs Directory](#inputs-directory)
 * [Conf.yaml](#conf-yaml)